-Our primary research areas focus on Clinical Informatics, Bioinformatics & Computational Biology, Clinical Epidemiology and Health Information Management.
+Our primary research areas focus on Clinical Informatics, Bioinformatics & Computational Biology, and Clinical Epidemiology.

 Clinical informatics transforms health care by analyzing, designing, implementing, and evaluating information and communication systems to improve patient care, enhance access to care, advance individual and population health outcomes, and strengthen the clinician-patient relationship.
 Professionals in clinical informatics occupy a wide variety of positions in health care, research, government, and other institutions, where they use data and information to improve individual health, health care delivery, public health, and biomedical research.

 Bioinformatics is the application of informatics in cellular and molecular biology, often with a focus on genomics.
 The sub-term translational bioinformatics is used to describe bioinformatics applied to human health.